“Boldly going where no blonde has gone before.”

 When a blonde sorority queen (Reese Witherspoon) is dumped by her boyfriend, she decides to follow him to law school to get him back and, once there, learns she has more legal savvy than she ever imagined.

-This 10th Anniversary of Legally Blonde (2001) event is the premiere of the Script to Screen series.
-The screening will be followed by a Q&A with Screenwriters Kirsten Smith & Karen McCullah Lutz.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+This 10th Anniversary of Legally Blonde (2001) event was the premiere of the Script to Screen series.
+The screening was followed by a Q&A with Screenwriters Kirsten Smith & Karen McCullah Lutz.
+The event was moderated by Pollock Theater Director Matt Ryan.

-Following the Q&A, we will host a “Bend and Snap: Fashion Show Contest” judged by our honored guests.
-The laughs and conversation continue during a reception featuring 300 pink cupcakes, which will be baked and decorated by our energetic and creative Pollock Theater Interns.
+Following the Q&A, we hosted a “Bend and Snap: Fashion Show Contest” judged by our honored guests.
+The laughs and conversation continued during a reception featuring 300 pink cupcakes, baked and decorated by our energetic and creative Pollock Theater Interns.